grml-debootstrap --target /dev/sda1 --grub /dev/sda

 Skip installation of default kernel images.
 This option might be interesting for you if you want a Debian system which doesn’t need to provide regular boot, e.g. a system which provides ISOs for booting via GRUB using grml-rescueboot.

 Enable the non-free repository in COMPONENTS.
+For bookworm and newer Debian releases also the non-free-firmware repository gets enabled.
 By default only the main repository is enabled.

 Skip installation of packages defined in /etc/debootstrap/packages.